tranduyhung/grav-plugin-arionum/README.md

 ## Contribution

 This plugin is just a hobby project and was built pretty quickly.
-Please feel free to submit your improvements and features tp `dev` branch.
+Please feel free to submit your improvements and features to `dev` branch.

 ## Donation